apache/usergrid/sdks/android/README.md

 # Usergrid Android SDK

-Usergrid SDK written for Android
+Usergrid SDK written for Android.

+The Android SDK is an extension upon the the Usergrid Java SDK with added functionality including asynchronous HTTP handling and push notifications.

 ## Initialization